Tinnitus and Mental Health: Insights from Dr. Megan Johnson

 Obvious choices for tinnitus management referral are to audiologists and otolaryngologists, the health care field’s most qualified professionals for issues dealing with disorders of the ear and hearing.
 “I encourage people with tinnitus to seek out these professionals and to ask if they have specialized training and experience in working with those with tinnitus.
 Even in these specialties, there can be varying degrees of expertise, knowledge and responsiveness.”

 Dr. Johnson says many people do not even associate their struggle with tinnitus as putting them at risk for mental and emotional health issues.
-“Our audiologist at Johnson Audiology seek to learn more about how each individual experiences tinnitus.
+“Our audiologists at Johnson Audiology seek to learn more about how each individual experiences tinnitus.
 It is unique for each person and can present in a myriad of ways,” she says.
 How does it sound to that individual?
 Ringing?
 Roaring?
 Buzzing?
 Is it constant or does it come and go?
 Is it in one ear or both?
 Does it make you feel stressed, anxious, depressed, desperate, irritable, hopeless?
 Does it cause sleeplessness, tiredness, poor appetite?
 Do you have dental and jaw issues like a temporomandibular joint (TMJ) disorder?
 Have you identified triggers that set off or magnify your tinnitus like caffeine, nicotine, or alcohol use?
 “The more honest and open patients are, the more we are able to help,” she says.

 Dr. Johnson says that treatment and management for tinnitus can include a host of options tailored to the person.
 “Some are in our wheelhouse as audiologists, such as sound therapies like masking and habituation as well as fitting a person with hearing aids to restore lost sound frequencies.
 Restore sound where you have hearing loss, and the brain no longer needs to fill in the silence with the ringing, roaring, and buzzing.
 About seven out of ten patients will notice a subjective decrease in their tinnitus just by treating their hearing loss,” she explains.